jmoldon/coronavirus_analysis/README.md

 # Changelog
+2020-05-08
+- Fix bug related with how to read user-defined initial guess of parameters

 2020-05-07
 - New function to fit.
 Now it can be pure exponential, logistic or double logistic (two contatenated logistics to account for changes in the propagation rate)
 - The new option has more free parameters, so it is more sensitive to bad data (like large jumps) and initial conditions.